clickfix-wiki/clickfix-wiki.github.io/README.md

 ## Contributing

-To add new techniques:
+To add new tools:

-1. Run `node add-technique.js` to create a new technique interactively
+1. Copy `technique-template.yaml` to create a new tool file
-2. Or manually create a new YAML file in the `techniques/` directory
+2. Fill in the tool information following the established format
-3. Follow the established format (see `yaml-quick-reference.md` for details)
+3. Add techniques with steps, prerequisites, and references
 4. Submit a pull request

 The HTML pages will be generated automatically during the GitHub Actions build process.